All Episodes

 So the FBI interviewed Bruce Orr at least a dozen times and put together reports.

-But what they had is they had Bruce Orr, whose wife Nellie Orr was working for Fusion GPS, was going to meet uh and still get the information from Christopher Steele as they were trying to verify this unverified dossier or the Clinton dirt that was used to get the Pfizer warrant.
+So once they fired Steele, which at that point they should have not been meeting with him anymore, but what they had is they had Bruce Orr, whose wife, Nellie Orr, was working for Fusion GPS, was going to meet and still get the information from Christopher Steele as they were trying to verify this unverified dossier or the Clinton dirt that was used to get the FISA warrant.

-I don't mean to press you, exculpatory in what way?
+I don't mean to press you.

-In that the Carter Page FISA, when those, the judges should have been presented with this exculpatory evidence that the FBI and DOJ had.
+In that the Carter Page FISA, when the judges should have been presented with this exculpatory evidence that the FBI and DOJ had.

 Okay.